MicrosoftDocs/power-platform/power-platform/solution-templates/it/appointment-booking/manage.md

 :::image type="content" source="media/manage/ab-manage-apptref.png" alt-text="Screenshot of setting up appointment locations,types, and room numbers in the Appointment Booking Admin app.":::

-You can also support multiple languages by localizing application strings in the Appointment Booking Admin app.
+You can also support multiple languages by localizing application strings, view data, and monitor for errors in the Appointment Booking Admin app.

 ## Set up appointment location options